 By Leslie Bonci, MPH, RDN, CSSD, LDN

 As a sports dietitian, my goal is to help athletes strategize and customize eating to optimize performance and health.
 Emphasizing food quality and quantity, as well as consistency, is key.
-In addition to considering the macronutrients, athletes need to think about the micronutrients (vitamins and minerals) of the fuel they consume and the phytonutrients (plant nutrients) that have a role in keeping them in the game and not on the bench.
+If your athlete is considering to become a plant-based athlete, you need to think about the macronutrients, micronutrients (vitamins and minerals), and the phytonutrients (plant nutrients) that have a role in keeping athletes in the game and not on the bench.

 Plants have macros, micros, phytos and are hot!
 Many of my athletes are asking about plant-based diets and the benefits associated with them.
 However, conversation is different from implementation.
 Although interest in eating a plant-based diet is on the rise, that does not necessarily mean that all plant-based athletes have optimal eating plans.